cost-optimised-cloud 3 min read

 A cost review that produces decisions is structured around business outcomes, not Azure service categories.

-The difference in practice: instead of “virtual machines cost £8,400 this month, up 4% on last month,” the framing is “the customer portal cost £12,000 to run last month, serving 84,000 active sessions — that is £0.14 per session.”
-One of those statements invites a question about a service category that most people in the room cannot evaluate.
-The other invites a question about business value that everyone in the room can evaluate.
+The difference in practice: instead of “virtual machines cost £8,400 this month,” the framing is “the customer portal cost £12,000 to run last month, serving 84,000 active sessions — that is £0.14 per session.”
+One statement invites a question about a category people can’t evaluate; the other invites a question about business value that everyone in the room can.

 Who Should Be in the Room

-The monthly cost review is the mechanism by which Azure spend becomes a managed business asset rather than an unmanaged business liability.
-The structure of that meeting determines which one it is.
+The monthly cost review is the mechanism by which Azure spend becomes a managed business asset rather than an unmanaged liability.
+If you aren’t making decisions, you’re just reading the news.

 Structuring a cost governance process that actually produces decisions is something I help organisations do.
 Get in touch to talk through your current approach.